RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/analysis.rst

 -------------------------------------

-Now that you have a general idea of Big-O notation and the differences in between the different functions, our goal in this section is to tell you about the Big-O performance for the operations on Python lists and dictionaries.
+Now that you have a general idea of Big-O notation and the differences between the different functions, our goal in this section is to tell you about the Big-O performance for the operations on Python lists and dictionaries.
 We will then show you some timing experiments that illustrate the costs and benefits of using certain